 What do planes represent?
 Freedom?
 Technological progress?
 Extravagance?
 The permission to shower Social Media with photos of yourself living it up whilst forgetting how to live at all?
 None of the above?
 All of the below?
 Below has never seemed so high in this action-packed thrill ride.
 Great art should pose questions, divide the weight of existence amongst its viewers and provide context for the receiver to decide, on their own, who they are, what they desire and what they want to take responsibility for in their own existences.

-And it is this life-threatening allergy, this phallic responsibility that Curchod grasps so intimately and with such tenderness.
+And it is this responsibility that Curchod grasps so intimately and with such tenderness.
 High fidelity Lo-Fi; the hypnotic combination of house music and aerial tragedy; a Shakespearean pepper-shaker seasoning the injustice of carry-on travel restrictions.
 His work has been described as “Kenny G meets Ali G meets G funk”, and Curchod is taking it to a whole new level, regulating the speculators of our generation – imposing pride and conviction on a new subset of humanity that has mistaken social incest for a new friend request.

-Welcome to the new world and the dawn of a new error – a calculated mistake, where anything is possible.
+Welcome to the depraved new world and the dawn of a new error – a calculated mistake, where anything is possible.